-Our site plan is almost finalized and the Capital Campaign well under way.
-You can read more about our latest updates and visioning process below.
+The site plan for Phase I of our project is complete, and we have begun construction!
+You can read more about our latest revision and visioning process below.

 Recent Plan Updates (12/1/20)

 An earlier iteration of the architectural plans was shared with the congregation at Coffee Hour on July 26, 2020 and in a follow-up email.
 Those schematics included the addition of an Advocacy or Day Center intended to be used, primarily, by our neighbors experiencing homelessness to check email, do a load of laundry, meet with a social worker, or take a shower.
 Based on your feedback and further discussion, the current revision has moved what is currently being called the “Day Center” to the former stand-alone preschool building.
 This better addresses the concern about how the space will be shared with Sunday School, since those classrooms already have a number of cabinets in them and have ample space for storing supplies and fold-up or stackable child-height furniture.

 This will also help us avoid doing any remodeling in that area until we know more about what the needs of the Day Center are.
 We will, however, install a stackable washer/dryer, shower and rear exit.
 The location will also better connect this building to the Showers of Blessings on Saturdays, and give the Sunday School children access to the attached existing side play yard.

 Although an earlier iteration moved the main play yard from its current location, grading issues caused us to eliminate that plan.
 However, we are still able to convert the areas between the buildings into a welcoming courtyard area.
 Church offices and the Friendship Lounge/Youth area will now be located in the old wing of the church building as contemplated in our original plans.